gvdr/Daedalus-web/README.md

 test_fw_cpl <- cpl_foo(test_fw)
 ```

-We find that the Mondego food web has a complexity of 4.4308519.
+We find that the gramwet food web has a complexity of 0.1853602.
 Now, we can test wether that complexity is significantly higher (or lower) than wha we find in a _random_ food web.
 To do this, we have to define a randomization function, that performs a rewiring of the observed food web preserving some of its properties.
 The choice of the properties to preserve is an essential component of the analytic flow.